 Psychotherapy is often used either alone or in combination with medications to treat mental illnesses.
 Called "therapy" for short, the word psychotherapy actually involves a variety of treatment techniques.
 During psychotherapy, a person with a mental illness talks to a licensed and trained mental health care professional who helps him or her identify and work through the factors that may be triggering the illness.

-Psychotherapy helps people with a mental disorder:
+Psychotherapy helps people with a mental disorder to:

-Regain a sense of control and pleasure in life.
+Regain a sense of control and pleasure in life

-Learn coping techniques and problem-solving skills.
+Learn healthy coping techniques and problem-solving skills

 Types of Therapy

 Therapy can be given in a variety of formats, including: